This post may contain affiliate links. Please see my disclosure policy for details.

-From London, Caerphilly Castle is around an hour’s drive.
+From London, Caerphilly Castle is around a 3 hour drive.
 Or, you can take a train from London Paddington to Cardiff Central.
 Then a direct train to Caerphilly Station with Transport for Wales.

 Caerphilly Castle postcode is CF831JD.
 Click here for a Google Pin!

 There is no official Cadw car park for Caerphilly Castle as the castle is located in the centre of town.